f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 - F5-COMMON-SMI
 - F5-ALERT-MIB

-As of F5OS 1.2.0 the list of alerts that can be configured as traps is as follows:

-- Interface UP
-- Interface DOWN
-- Cold Start

 Enabling SNMP via CLI
 =============================

-Setting up SNMP can be done from the CLI by enabling an SNMP community.
-Below is an example of enabling SNMP monitoring on a chassis partition:
+Setting up SNMP can be done from the CLI by enabling an SNMP community such as public.
+Below is an example of enabling SNMP monitoring on a chassis partition, but the same configuration can be done on the system controller as well.

 .. code-block:: bash